jakubgs/rbackup/README.md

   -s --stdin              Get configuration from STDIN as well.
   -b --battery-check      Enable checking for battery power before running.
   -f --force              When used things like running on battery are ignored.

+Config:
+  It's a YAML file with a format that includes 2 mandatory keys and 1 optional:

+  * config - Same as CLI arguments you can provide.
+  * assets - Defined assets to backup.
+  * targets - Defines destinatoins for the backups.

+  Configuration can be also provided through standard input using --stdin flag.
+  The first found config is merged with the one read from the file.
 ```

 # To Do